shaunpersad/docker-tutorial/README.md

 The files in this project represents the end result of this tutorial, so please create your own project, and use this repository as a final check-against.

+## Goals
+- To familiarize ourselves with Docker concepts and basics
+- To build a basic app that runs in a Docker container

 ## Docker?
 I hardly know her!